-Within the radiation service, existing historical and daily updated databases HelioClim-3 and SOLEMI for monitoring incoming surface solar irradiance are further developed.
-The CAMS Radiation Service is jointly provided by DLR, Armines, and Transvalor.
-The Monitoring Atmospheric

-Composition and Climate (MACC) project series have been prepared for the service provision, which is now operational as part of the Copernicus programme.
-Data are made available via the Copernicus Data Store (ADS).
+The CAMS Radiation Service is jointly provided by DLR, Armines, and Vaisala France.
+The Monitoring Atmospheric Composition and Climate (MACC) project series prepared for the service provision, which is now operational as part of the Copernicus programme.

-- Period of record: Feb 2004-present, data is provided with up to 2 days delay - Temporal resolution: 1 min, 15 min, 1 h, day, month - Spatial coverage: Europe/Africa/Middle East/Eastern part of South America/Atlantic Ocean - Spatial resolution: Interpolated to the point of interest - Data elements and sources: Global, direct, diffuse, and direct at normal incidence irradiation; global, direct, diffuse and direct normal irradiation in cloud free conditions; verbose mode with all atmospheric input parameters used for clouds, aerosols, ozone, water vapour, and the surface reflective properties.
-For cloudy atmospheres, the direct components (also known as beam components) include both non-scattered and scattered radiation within the field-of-view of a pyrheliometer. - Data quality control and assessment: Input quality control, regular quarterly benchmarking against ground stations, regular monitoring the consistency and detecting possible trends. - Availability: Copernicus Atmosphere Data Store https://ads.atmosphere.copernicus.eu - Updates: Continuous. - Data policy: Following the Copernicus data policy free for any use. - Documentation:
+- Period of record: Feb 2004-present for Meteosat and Jan 2016 for Himawari satellite field of view, data is provided with up to 2 days delay - Temporal resolution: 1 min, 15 min, 1 h, day, month - Spatial coverage: Europe/Africa/Middle East/Eastern part of South America/Atlantic Ocean in the Meteosat field of view; part of Asia and Australia in the Himawari field of view - Spatial resolution: Interpolated to the point of interest - Data elements and sources: Global, direct, diffuse, and direct at normal incidence irradiation; global, direct, diffuse and direct normal irradiation in cloud free conditions; verbose mode with all atmospheric input parameters used for clouds, aerosols, ozone, water vapour, and the surface reflective properties.
+For cloudy atmospheres, the direct components (also known as beam components) include both non-scattered and scattered radiation within the field-of-view of a pyrheliometer. - Data quality control and assessment: Input quality control, regular quarterly benchmarking against ground stations, regular monitoring the consistency and detecting possible trends. - Availability: